RabbitHole26/taskAutomator/README.md

 This flexibility allows you to customize your environment based on your project needs.

-## Adding Your Own Scripts to TaskAutomator
+## Adding your own deployment scripts to vite-react.sh

-TaskAutomator is designed to be extensible, allowing you to add your own scripts to automate additional tasks.
-Here’s a step-by-step guide on how to integrate your own scripts into the TaskAutomator framework.
+The `vite-react.sh` script is designed to be extensible, allowing you to add your own deployment scripts to automate additional tasks.
+Here’s a step-by-step guide:

 1. **Write Your Script**: Develop your script using `bash`.
 Ensure it performs the desired tasks efficiently and includes necessary error handling.
-2. **Save the Script**: Place your script in your root script directory (or any designated directory for custom scripts).
+2. **Save the Script**: Place your script in the `vite-react-deployment-scripts`.
 For consistency, it’s recommended to use a clear naming convention.
+3. **Add the path to your script to vite-react.sh**: The path needs to meet the following format `"$deployment_script_dir/<script-name>.sh"`.
-3. **Make Your Script Executable**: Set the execute permission for your script as explained in [Making Scripts Executable](#making-scripts-executable).
+4. **Make Your Script Executable**: Set the execute permission for your script as explained in [Making Scripts Executable](#making-scripts-executable).

 ## Caveats